formester/formester-site/content/blog/form-builders-faceoff-jotform-vs-typeform-in-2023.md

 ### 4. HTML Form Endpoints

-**JotForm:** JotForm offers powerful HTML form endpoints for seamless integration with websites and applications.
+**Jotform:** JotForm offers powerful HTML form endpoints for seamless integration with websites and applications.
 Users can embed HTML forms and receive submissions directly to specified email addresses or view them within the JotForm dashboard.

 **Typeform:** Typeform provides HTML form endpoints for embedding forms on websites and receiving submissions.
 While not as extensive as JotForm's backend options, Typeform allows users to collect and manage form responses within the platform.

 ### 5. Logic and Branching Features

-**JotForm:** Jotform Offers advanced form logic capabilities, including conditional branching, page skipping, and advanced routing options.
+**Jotform:** Jotform Offers advanced form logic capabilities, including conditional branching, page skipping, and advanced routing options.

 **Typeform:** Typeform provides basic form logic features, allowing users to show or hide questions based on previous answers, but with fewer customization options compared to JotForm.

 ### 6. Media & File Uploads

-**JotForm:** Jotform allows users to accept file uploads directly through the form, along with options for file size limits, file types, and storage options.
+**Jotform:** Jotform allows users to accept file uploads directly through the form, along with options for file size limits, file types, and storage options.

 **Typeform:** Typeform also supports file uploads, but with limitations on file size and storage, and may require integration with external storage services.

 ### 7. Security and Compliance

-**JotForm:** Jotform prioritizes data security and compliance, offering features like HIPAA compliance, SSL encryption, and adherence to GDPR regulations.
+**Jotform:** Jotform prioritizes data security and compliance, offering features like HIPAA compliance, SSL encryption, and adherence to GDPR regulations.

 **Typeform:** Typeform offers standard security measures, including SSL encryption, but has limited compliance options in comparison to JotForm.